Sacred Ceremonies

 DONATION & REGISTRATION:

-Please read this carefully because we updated this.
-The donation for the ceremony is a sliding scale starting at $300 per person.
-Please contribute any amount above $300 if you are capable.
+Please read this carefully because we updated this section.
+The donation for the ceremony is a sliding scale with the minimum level starting at $300 per person.
+Feel free to donate any amount above $300 if you are capable.
 A $100 non-refundable deposit is required with your RSVP to secure your seat.
 If you can’t afford the donation amount please contact us and we will find a way to support you, follow the instructions in the registration link for this.

 Your support ultimately helps cover all the associated costs of the extensive annual Wixarika pilgrimages our elders, Marakame Don Julio and his family and abuela, have to make every single year to offer this medicine to us.
 Also, our goal is to support Marakame Don Julio’s community.
-We are raising money to buy a minibus for them so their family can make an income and more of them can make the annual trips to the sacred places.
+A portion of these funds go to our fundraiser to buy a minibus for them so their family can make an income and more of them can make the annual trips to the sacred places.
 The blessings and transformations many of us receive from the Hikuri is possible due to all this work.
 We will share more about this at the ceremony.

 Below you will find a link to the official registration form.
 After you fill out the form and agreements, you will be instructed where to send the $100 non-refundable deposit (via Zelle).
 After you have confirmed your attendance with both an email and deposit, you will be added to a WhatsApp group for faster communication (add 415-305-6894).
 Please bring the remainder of your donation IN CASH the day of the ceremony please.